nrinaudo/fetch/README.md

 ```

 We were requesting `JSON` content, however, so an instance of `String` is not terribly useful.
 Fortunately, implicit
-instances of `EntityParser` can be used to transform a `ResponseEntity` into a more immediately useful type.
+instances of `EntityReader` can be used to transform a `Response.Entity` into a more immediately useful type.

 Using the [json4s-jackson](json4s-jackson) Fetch module, for example, one would write: